verana-labs/verana-docs/docs/learn/verifiable-public-registry/30-credential-schema.md

 ## 2. Creating the JSON Schema Credential

-Ecosystem issues, with its ecosystem DID, a **verifiable trust JSON schema credential**, which is a [json schema credential](https://www.w3.org/TR/vc-json-schema/) linked to the **JSON schema** created in the VVTN.
+Ecosystem issues, with its ecosystem DID, a **verifiable trust JSON schema credential**, which is a [json schema credential](https://www.w3.org/TR/vc-json-schema/) linked to the **JSON schema** created in the VPR.

 This credential serves as a verifiable proof of:

-- Ownership of the `Credential Schema` created in the VVTN;
+- Ownership of the `Credential Schema` created in the VPR;
 - Control over the corresponding `Trust Registry` ecosystem DID.

 ```json